If you’re stuck in the Gospels, your focus is primarily on you and your performance.

 Tribulation brings patience, not you adding it, as Peter declares.

-The sources between Peter and Paul are different.
-Their messages are different.
-Peter knew Christ externally in the flesh, therefore he tells us that it is up to us to add these things.
+Paul and Peter (the twelve apostles) knew Christ differently.
+They both speak of the same Jesus.
+But Peter knew Christ externally in the flesh until His ascension, therefore he tells us that it is up to us to add these things.

 Paul was given the message of the indwelling Godhead-the three Persons so desperately wanted to love us and be with us, that They came to live in us.

-The way we grow either depends on us or it depends on God.
+The way we grow either depends on us and fails, or it depends on God.
 Law or Grace.

-If you are stuck in the Gospels, it’s up to us.
+If you are stuck in the Gospels, it’s up to us, for Christ and the Father are not here.

 If we know Their love inside us, we know growth only happens because of our depending on Them.